 INTRODUCTION

-The financial strategy for the Regional Plan of Action (RPOA2.0) is guided by the report and studies conducted by ADB and Government of Australia in 2015; review of the CTI-CFF RPOA 1.0 gathered through desktop research, interview and FGDs; insights from FRWG meetings and a two-day workshop on Financial Resource Strategy for RPOA 2.0 in 2019.
+The financial strategy for the Regional Plan of Action (RPOA2.0) is guided by the report and studies conducted by CTI Strategic Partners; review of the CTI-CFF RPOA 1.0 gathered through desktop research, interview and FGDs; insights from FRWG meetings and a two-day workshop on Financial Resource Strategy for RPOA 2.0 in 2019.
 Based on the information gathered from these various sources, it duly notes ‘the importance of the enabling conditions set by the political and administrative leadership in the CT countries is highly relevant when considering options to mobilize financial resources for the goal of the CTI-CFF.
-Building on the important achievements of the RPOA 1.0, particularly the frameworks established for the CTMPAs, for EAFM, and using the narrative introduced by the CTI-CFF around the blue economy and blue growth will be the way forward to gain and retain financial support from in and outside of the CTI region for the RPOA priorities.
+Building on the important achievements of the RPOA 1.0, particularly the frameworks established for the CTMPAs, EAFM, and referring to the conclusion in the series of CT6 meetings, the the blue economy and blue growth will be the way forward to gain and retain financial support from in and outside of the CTI region for the RPOA priorities.
 Regional collaboration through the RPOA has shown to be successful when capacity development is considered and the high value of the CTI resources also continue to provide a high potential for the development of a trust fund seeded from a diverse and innovative number of finance solutions as long as the institution is proven to be effective, governance is strong and the value proposition of the CTI-CFF is clear.

 This financial strategy is intended to serve as a guide to accelerate financing of projects that will help further manage and protect the marine and coastal ecosystems within the Coral Triangle region.
 The financial strategy for RPOA 2.0 will also build on the partnership established with CTI Partners through the years to support projects based on shared goals and vision for the region.
 It will be used to ensure and promote sustainable financial mechanisms within CTI-CFF to carry out the activities identified in RPOA 2.0.